mhowlett/Nhiredis/README.md

 ## Development Status

 Nhiredis is used by the website http://backrecord.com.
 The data schema associated with this website is large and complex enough that it pushes the boundaries of what is appropriate use of Redis.
-Although backrecord.com is not publically accessible yet, it is under active development and Nhiredis is given a workout every day. _I personally rely on Nhiredis_.
+Nhiredis is given a workout every day. _I personally rely on Nhiredis_.

 Currently, Nhiredis provides a wrapper around the (blocking) redisCommand function only (async functionality is not yet implemented).
 Of course, RedisCommand can be used to access the full